'The first rule is never throw anything away.'By Rob Carrigan, firstname.lastname@example.org

-“In blacksmithing,” says Oscar.
+“In blacksmithing,” Oscar told me more than a decade ago.
 “The first rule is never throw anything away.”

-And he doesn’t.
+And he didn’t.
 For years he has scanned magazines like Western Horseman for ideas on things to make from scrap metal, old horse shoes, salvaged wire etc...
 Gate latches, boot jacks, toys, wall art, paper weights, dinner bells are just a few of his repertoire.

 “When you first start, the more you hammer, the worse it gets.” says Oscar about his initial solo horse shoeing at Fort Mead, South Dakota for the Fourth Calvary in 1936.
 “I was sweating and swearing pretty good in both Swede and English,” he said and as Sergeant Sears, his superior at the time noted, “I guess he’ll make a pretty good blacksmith, he got the language right already.”

-Items made by Oscar adorn residents and business in the Pikes Peak region from Cripple Creek to Black Forest — Colorado Springs, Woodland Park and points in between.
+Items made by Oscar still adorn residents and business in the Pikes Peak region from Cripple Creek to Black Forest — Colorado Springs, Woodland Park and points in between.
 He said he once was able to knock out five or six projects a day.

 “Anymore, I’m getting nothing done.
 That’s what you get for living too damn long.”

 And as far as social commentary on general conservation policy.
 “Nowadays you get a million dollars from the government to redo it, blah, blah blah.
-That’s progress”
+That’s progress.”

 Asked what he does with completed art work —if he sells items or not?
-“Sell them.
-Then I would have to make some more.”

-His white pickup, a 1973 Ford F-100, rests outside with various projects in various stages of completion.
-“I quit driving it a year ago.”
-His favorite things are there at the house, like rope makers that he’s made and is one of only a few who knows how to use it.
+His favorite things were also there at the house, like rope makers that he’s made and is one of only a few who knows how to use it.
 And an old Cavalry bridle stamped with the Fourth Calvary, Machine Gun Troop designator, and shoes from Budweiser Clydesdales, and various items picked up “back when I used to drink beer.”
-Things like the sign that he wanted the city of Green Mountain Falls to put up that says “This is God’s country, don’t drive like hell through it.”